Rhomb-io/rhio-devkit/readme.md

 ## Target Audience

-This repository is for developers.
-Please follow the indications to collaborate in any project.
+This repository is for developers, not suitable for production.
+Your collaboration is greatly appreciated.
+Please follow the indications below to participate in the development.

 ## Download and Install